 HLO Indicators Cornwall IFCA work streams Timescale Q1 Q2 Q3 Q4 SC5A : The IFCA will demonstrate progress that has been made towards identifying its evidence needs by publishing a research plan each year.
-The 2018-19 financial year will see a considerable number of different research streams to evidence, suggest and monitor management options.
-These are in response to some clearly identified areas of concern and will be clearly detailed in the Research Annual Plan. ~ → SC5B : The IFCA will publish a research report annually that demonstrates how evidence has supported decision making.
+The 2019-20 financial year will see a considerable number of different research streams to evidence, suggest and monitor management options.
+These will be annually planned but are subject to significant change due to changing priorities and weather patterns. ~ -> SC5B : The IFCA will publish a research report annually that demonstrates how evidence has supported decision making.
 To allow a review of the previous year's monitoring and evidence gathering, the Scientific Team will produce an annual document that will primarily consist of a compilation of all field reports for survey works carried out during the previous year, and the analysis and reporting of any ongoing monitoring programmes.
-Additionally, all fishery activity assessment documents produced in response to the revised approach to management of commercial fisheries within European Marine Sites will be made available as a single report. • ↔ SC5C : The IFCA's contribution to TAG and progress that has been made towards a national evidence needs programme will be recorded in the IFCA's Annual Report.
+Additionally, all fishery activity assessment documents produced in response to the revised approach to management of commercial fisheries within European Marine Sites will be made available as a single report. <> SC5C : The IFCA's contribution to TAG and progress that has been made towards a national evidence needs programme will be recorded in the IFCA's Annual Report.
 The Principal Scientific Officer will attend TAG meetings as the designated representative for Cornwall IFCA and will report all outcomes to the Chief Officer.
-The involvement with TAG will be reported in the following year's Annual Report. ~ -&gt;
+The involvement with TAG will be reported in the following year's Annual Report. ~